demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-spotlight-search-vulnerability

 ***
 Retrieve vulnerability details according to the selected filter.
 Each request requires at least one filter parameter.
-Supported with CrowdStrike Spotlight license.
+Supported with the CrowdStrike Spotlight license.

 #### Base Command